GlowingUnicorns/Car/README.md

 Gimg = Gbackground
 ```

-There are 4 displays which present all the data running through the CAN-BUS.
+4 displays present all the data running through the CAN-BUS.
+The first gives an overview of the main systems, the second gives a diagram of more specific systems, the third focuses on the battery, and the fourth focuses on traction.

 ![](https://github.com/GlowingUnicorns/Car/blob/main/Images/Screenshot%202023-10-27%20100251.png)
 1st screen: System Diagram